 The global market for agritech is driven by increasing food demand resulting from population growth and increasing environmental challenges, linked to climate change impacts.
 In order to meet the nutritional needs of up to ten billion people by 2050, food production will need to increase drastically.
 Clearly, New Zealand cannot feed the world on its own.
 However, New Zealand has the ability to develop production-improving technology that could conceivably have a global impact.
-Adopting a more global focus will help us break out of our domestic-market-oriented path dependency, which is particularly focused on pastoral based systems.

 As agricultural emissions make up nearly half of our greenhouse gas emissions9, agritech also represents one of our most powerful tools for reducing emissions and combatting climate change.